Friday, February 22, 2008

 The affected counties include Santa Barbara, Ventura, Los Angeles, San Bernardino, Orange, Riverside, and San Diego in the declared state and federal disaster area.

-Tax information regarding the fires will be regularly updated and posted to the
+Tax information regarding the fires will be regularly updated and posted to the FTB's Website.

-Form FTB 3516, Request for Copy of Tax Return.
+If taxpayers impacted by the fires need copies of state tax returns to replace lost or damaged ones, they should complete Form FTB 3516, Request for Copy of Tax Return.
 Print “Southern California Wildfires 2007” in red at the top of the request.
 Disaster victims receive free copies of tax returns.

 IRS Help 4 You